Positive Markov processes in Laplace duality: Introduction

-In pursuing the second objective \ref{(ii)intro}, to which we turn in Section~\ref{sec:LDgen}, we encounter a further obstacle, namely that we start with a general positive Markov process without any a priori information about the structure of its infinitesimal generator.
-This is particularly problematic when addressing the problem of identifying operators $\XX$ and $\YY$ such that \eqref{intro:gen} holds.
-We therefore establish in Subsection~\ref{sec:courrage}, Theorem ~\ref{thm:courrege}, that the pointwise generator of any Markovian semigroup on $[0,\infty]$, whose domain includes exponential functions, admits the so-called Courr\`ege form when restricted to them (for the Courr\`ege form of real-valued Feller processes whose domain contains compactly supported twice differentiable functions we refer the reader instead to Courrège \cite{zbMATH03249220} and to \cite[p.~360, Theorem 4.5.21]{jacob2001pseudo}).
-The generator is made of two parts: a local one, corresponding to diffusion and drift, and a non-local one, encoding the jumps -- not necessarily positive -- and governed by a family of L\'evy measures.
-This Courrège form of the generator is encapsulated in the notion of the \emph{Laplace symbol}, which captures the action of the generator $\XX$ of the process $X$ on the exponential functions:
+In pursuing the second objective \ref{(ii)intro}, to which we turn in Section~\ref{sec:LDgen}, we are confronted with a further obstacle, namely that we start with a general positive Markov process without any a priori information about the structure of its infinitesimal generator.
+This is particularly problematic when attempting to identify operators $\XX$ and $\YY$ such that \eqref{intro:gen} holds.
+We therefore establish in Subsection~\ref{sec:courrage}, Theorem~\ref{thm:courrege}, that the pointwise infinitesimal generator $\XX$ of any Markov process $X$ with state-space $[0,\infty]$, whose domain includes the exponential functions, admits the so-called Courr\`ege form when restricted to them.
+On compactly supported twice differentiable functions such a form is given for the strong infinitesimal generator of a real-valued Feller process in Courrège \cite{zbMATH03249220}, see also Jacob \cite[p.~360, Theorem 4.5.21]{jacob2001pseudo}, but for our level of generality the pointwise generator $\XX$ is more appropriate.
+As in the Feller case, the action of $\XX$ on the exponentials is composed of two parts: a local one, corresponding to diffusion and drift, and a non-local one, encoding the jumps -- not necessarily positive -- and governed by a family of L\'evy measures, all encapsulated in what we call the \emph{Laplace symbol} $\psi_X$ of~$X$: